Skip to content

 It is often used as a pH indicator as it changes its colour according to the material on which it is.
 It lasts longer than traditional cabbages and thus saves you the hassle of consuming it immediately.

-Side-Effects & Allergies of Red Cabbage
+Side-Effects and Allergies of Red Cabbage

 Red cabbage should be avoided by pregnant and breastfeeding women as its effects are not well known in such cases.
 Nursing infants can develop colic if the mothers even sparingly consume this vegetable.
 Hypothyroidism is a condition which develops when the thyroid gland underperforms.